 (23) 552.238-99, Delivery Prices Overseas.
-Use only when overseas acquisition is contemplated.
+Use only in FSS solicitations and contracts when overseas acquisition is contemplated.

 (24) 552.238-100, Transshipments.
-Use only when overseas acquisition is contemplated.
+Use only in FSS solicitations and contracts when overseas acquisition is contemplated.

 (25) 552.238-101, Foreign Taxes and Duties.
-Use only when overseas acquisition is contemplated.
+Use only in FSS solicitations and contracts when overseas acquisition is contemplated.

 (26) 552.238-102, English Language and U.S. Dollar Requirements.
+Use in all FSS solicitations and contracts.

 (27) 552.238-103, Electronic Commerce.
-This clause is not required for Department of Veterans Affairs Federal Supply Schedules.
+Use in all FSS solicitations and contracts except the Department of Veterans Affairs Federal Supply Schedules.

 (28) 552.238-104, Dissemination of Information by Contractor.
+Use in all FSS solicitations and contracts.

 (29) 552.238-105, Deliveries Beyond the Contractual Period-Placing of Orders.
+Use only in FSS solicitations and contracts for supplies.

 (30) 552.238-106, Interpretation of Contract Requirements.
+Use in all FSS solicitations and contracts.

 (31) 552.238-107, Export Traffic Release (Supplies).
-Use in FSS solicitations and contracts for supplies, This clause is not required for vehicles.
+Use in FSS solicitations and contracts for supplies, except vehicles.

 (32) 552.238-108, Spare Parts Kit.
-Use only for products requiring spare part kits.
+Use only in FSS solicitations and contracts for products requiring spare part kits.
 This information is to be specified at the order level.

 (33) 552.238-109, Authentication Supplies and Services.
-Use only for information technology associated with the Homeland Security Presidential Directive 12 (HSPD-12).
+Use in Federal Supply Schedule solicitations that contain information technology Special Item Numbers (SINs) only, and only contracts awarded SINs associated with the Homeland Security Presidential Directive 12 (HSPD-12).

 (34) 552.238-110, Commercial Satellite Communication (COMSATCOM) Services.
-Use only for COMSATCOM services.
+Use only in FSS solicitations and contracts for COMSATCOM services.

 (35) 552.238-111, Environmental Protection Agency Registration Requirement.
-Use only for supplies when products may require registration with the Environmental Protection Agency.
+Use only in FSS solicitations and contracts for supplies when products may require registration with the Environmental Protection Agency.

 (36) 552.238-116, Option to Extend the Term of the FSS Contract.
-Use when appropriate.
+Use in FSS solicitations and contracts when appropriate.